Protect the Emerald Coast Alliance

 Protect the Emerald Coast Alliance Inc. (PECA), is a 501(c)(4) entity, as determined by the Internal Revenue Service.

 Contributions to PECA, are NOT tax-deductible.
 We are allowed to raise unlimited funds and donors identities remain anonymous and are not disclosed.
+Business contributions may be tax deductible.

 PECA can advocate for or against candidates for office and specific legislation at the local, state and federal levels.
 COPYRIGHT © 2025 - All Rights Reserved.